Creating a New Table

 - Enter Data Right Away

-Click the Create in the right top corner of the workspace or every report/table in the workspace and then choose New Table/Import Data.
+Click on the +Create icon at the top left corner of the workspace or every report/table in the workspace and then choose New Table.
 On clicking, various options to create a table will be listed which are discussed below.

 To know how to import data from a cloud storage, refer here.

-Use this option if you would like to create a new table from scratch, by defining the columns to be present along with its properties (like type, default value etc.,).
+You can create a new table from scratch, by defining the columns to be present along with its properties (like type, default value etc.,).
 You might add data subsequently into this table or import data from an external file into this table.
+To create a table from scratch using the Using Design View option.

 - Column Name: Provide the name of the column.
 Name should be unique in a table.